snipesmarter/smart-sniper/README.md

 {clientToken: , accessToken: }
 200
 ```

-Then you will both be directed to this menu
+## Choosing a mode
+Here, you will choose autosniper or manual sniping.

+### Autosniping
 ```sh
 What sniper mode?
 Enter `a` for autosniper and `n` for single name sniping: a starting